catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 Everybody loves automation, so do I, and for this project, [Grunt](http://gruntjs.com/) was my choice.
 I made a Gruntfile.js and even though it's far from being perfect, it works.
 Still, it definitely needs some improvements and I'm planning to do that later.

 ## Setting up GitHub pages and deploy
 GitHub Pages support Jekyll and, with this opportunity, I chose to give it a try and host everything there.
-I was already running Git locally and pushing stuff to GitHub was very simple.
+This way things got easier, my website now being just a git repository built when pushing to the master branch.

 Set up repository
 https://help.github.com/articles/pushing-to-a-remote